dotnet/runtime/src/libraries/System.Composition.TypedParts/src/PACKAGE.md

 <!-- A description of the package and where one can find more documentation -->

-`System.Composition.TypedParts` is part of the Managed Extensibility Framework (MEF) 2.0, a composition library for .NET that enables dependency injection through attributes.
+`System.Composition.TypedParts` is part of the Managed Extensibility Framework (MEF) 2.0, a composition library for .NET that enables dependency injection through attributes or conventions.

-Provides `ContainerConfiguration` and some extension methods for the Managed Extensibility Framework (MEF).by MEF.
+Provides `ContainerConfiguration` and some extension methods for the Managed Extensibility Framework (MEF).

 ## Key Features